sparkflows/sparkflows-docs/docs/architecture-deployment/deployment/index.rst

 Sparkflows Fire can easily be deployed:

-* On a personal machine or
+* On a standalone machine or
 * On a Hadoop/Spark Cluster.

 The clusters could be based on the Apache Hadoop distribution from Cloudera, Hortonworks, MapR or any other Hadoop Cluster distributors.